 - All applicants will receive notification of the results of the application materials screening generally within 2 weeks after the final filing date.
-If you provide an e-mail address on your application, all notifications will be sent to you electronically.
-If you do not provide an e-mail address, notifications will be sent via U.S. mail.
+All notifications will be sent electronically.

 - The next stage in the testing process may be one or more of the following examinations which may be administered in one or multiple phases:

 - A written, true/false, multiple choice, and/or essay examination may be administered to assess the level of job related knowledge, skill, and ability specific to the position.

 - A performance test may be administered which requires candidates to actively perform job related tasks in order to evaluate the candidate's ability to actually perform the duties of the position.